nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script to count number of hidden and unhidden directories.
 (11-directories)

 # Order Of Files
 A script that displays the 10 newest files in the current directory.
 (12-newest_files)

+# Unique
+A script that takes a list of words as input and prints only words that appear exactly once.
+(13-unique)